clindama/CSE423_Capstone_Adaptive-AI-based-learning-management-system/UNIFIED_APP_README.md

 ### Database Not Found
 - Run `python main.py` to create the database
 - Make sure `test.sql` and `toplist.sql` exist

+### "No such table: GenProblem" Error
+- **Solution**: Run `python add_ai_tables.py` to add the missing AI tables
+- This is required for the practice problem feature to work

+### Answer Input Not Showing
+- Make sure the problem generated successfully (no errors in terminal)
+- The answer input field appears automatically after clicking "Generate Problem"
+- If you see an error, check that AI tables exist (run `add_ai_tables.py`)

 ### Progress Not Updating
 - Make sure you're submitting answers through the practice problem interface